Creatine for more muscle strength and performance

 In a 2011 study, 15 women with SSRI-resistant depressive disorder received 4 g of creatine per day for 8 weeks.
 During this period, their symptoms improved significantly.
 However, there was no comparison group in this study and only a very low number of participants.

-However, a randomized double-blind study came to a similar result, in which the researchers combined the serotonin re-uptake inhibitor Escitalopram with 5 g creatine monohydrate or a placebo agent in the same amount daily.
+However, a randomised double-blind study came to a similar result, in which the researchers combined the serotonin re-uptake inhibitor Escitalopram with 5 g creatine monohydrate or a placebo agent in the same amount daily.
 After only 2 weeks, the combination of Escitalopram and creatine led to an improvement in the symptoms.

 While monotherapy led to remission in 26% of the participants, it was twice as many test subjects in the creatine group with 52 percent, who reported a permanent reduction in their symptoms.